 Q. I am wondering if I can still get deductions for charitable gifts under the new tax law?
 Do you have any thoughts on this?

 A. Yes.
-Under the Tax Cuts and Jobs Act, effective this year, the traditional method of making a gift and itemizing your deductions on your tax form, as in years past, may not work.
+Under the Tax Cuts and Jobs Act, effective this year, the traditional method of making a gift and itemizing your deductions on your Federal Income Tax Return, as in years past, may not work.
 This is because of the way the new Standard Deduction works: essentially, your charitable and other qualified itemized deductions would need to exceed the amount of the increased Standard Deduction before you would receive a tax benefit for your charitable gifts.
-Reason:you cannot claim both the Standard Deduction and itemized deductions; you must choose one or the other.
+Reason: On your Federal Tax Return, you cannot claim both the Standard Deduction and itemized deductions; you must choose one or the other.
 Under the new tax law, the Standard Deduction has been almost doubled: it is now $12,000 per year for single individuals and $24,000 per year for a married couple filing jointly.

 But, here’s the good news: there are some “workarounds” for those who are charitably minded, but also wish to also receive a tax benefit.
 Here are three: